igorkamyshev/farfetched/.changeset/dull-foxes-grow.md

 '@farfetched/zod': patch
 ---

-Improve zodContract error messages with path from original zod error
+Add a path from original zod error to final messsages